 So, you’re spending Mother’s Day weekend at your parents’ place.
 Breakfast in bed seems like a great idea, right?
 While it may seem like a thoughtful gesture, it’s actually quite a challenge to pull it off without ending up with crumbs, eggs, spilled coffee and slabs of bacon in the bed.
 And if you think Mom’s cleaning up that mess on her special day, think again.

-The Switch: Make it easy on the whole family and take your mother to a restaurant instead.
+The Switch: Make it easy on the whole family and get takeout from a restaurant instead.
 She’ll appreciate the effort—and the lack of cleanup involved.

 How about a bouquet of flowers or a box of chocolates?
 That’ll do the trick, right?
 Au contraire, mon frère.
 While there’s nothing wrong with daffodils and candy, they’re rather impersonal and aren’t the most original of gift ideas.
 They’re great presents for someone you don’t know particularly well, but your mother deserves a bit more.